thirdreplicator/raku/README.md

 See [no-riak](https://github.com/oleksiyk/no-riak) for details.

 ### NB

+2016-12-19: I just released v2.0.0.
+That doesn't mean it's mature.
+Following the semantic versioning convention, it just means that it's a breaking change.
+It's breaking because the fall-back value of the bucket is no longer DEFAULT_BUCKET but instead it is this.bucket of the client instance, raku.

 2016-12-13: I just started learning Riak, and just released this little wrapper for myself.
 I'll be adding features as I learn more about Riak.
 I'm happy to hear from anybody using this.
 You can email me here: thirdreplicator@gmail.com